 So, why is it that bakuchiol is hitting the mainstream only now when scientists have been aware of its skin-boosting potential for some time?

 Largely because we are now increasingly seeking gentler and more natural approaches to skincare, which has forced the beauty industry to sit up and take notice.

 Also, as our beauty routine gets more saturated, bakuchiol eliminates the headache of trying to pair retinols with other ingredients.
 For example, it doesn’t play nice with certain ingredients like AHAs and benzoyl peroxide.
 However, you can easily use them with bakuchiol.

 More tangentially, like the pale-purple flowers of the babchi plant, bakuchiol comes in a dreamy purple hue, which is both entirely natural and undeniably pleasing to the eye.
 Sounds Instagram-worthy, right?

 However, you can use these with bakuchiol without any fear that you’re doing damage or rendering one of your products useless.

 Who should be using bakuchiol?

 Anyone who is concerned with acne-prone, hyperpigmented, dull or ageing skin will find bakuchiol to be a good addition to their beauty routine.
-However, it’s particularly good for those with sensitive skin as it presents less risk of a reaction (however, I would still always recommend a patch test – like with any product).
+However, it’s particularly good for those with sensitive skin as it presents less risk of a reaction than retinol (however, I would still always recommend a patch test – like with any product).